Keshav-Madhav/live-jinja-renderer/README.md

 ---

-## 🚀 What's New in v1.8.2
+## 🚀 What's New in v1.8.3

-### 🐛 Bug Fixes
-- **Detached Window Selection**: Fixed detached output window not respecting selection range
-  - When detaching a selection-based render, the detached window now correctly shows only the selected portion

 ### 🎨 Improvements
-- **Mermaid Zoom Sensitivity**: Reduced default zoom sensitivity from 10% to 5% per scroll
-  - New setting: `liveJinjaRenderer.rendering.mermaidZoomSensitivity` (0.01-0.2, default: 0.05)
+- **Mermaid Diagrams**: Fixed node sizing with consistent 180px width and crisp zoom quality
+- **Smarter Activation**: Notification only shows on Jinja/text files, not on Python/JS/HTML
+- **New Setting**: `general.enableForTextFiles` - disable extension for .txt files if needed

 ### 🖥️ Previous: Detached Output Window (v1.8.0)
 - **Separate Output View**: Click the detach button to open output in an isolated editor pane